Gystre/solaris-ui-lib/README.md

 Note:
-   Disappear will clear the input text once the user clicks out of the TextBox ]]
-Sec:Textbox("Textbox", "I come preinstalled!", false, function(t)
+   Disappear will clear the input text once the user clicks out of the TextBox ]] local Textbox = Sec:Textbox("Textbox", "I come preinstalled!", false, function(t) print("In the Textbox callback!") print(t) end)
-   print(t)
-end)